Hank-learner/Data-Structures-with-Algorithms/README.md

 All the starter files in each end sub folder has base file to start with.

+The filename ending with "base" is the main intro file to each datastructure

+The filename starting in "App" are the applications to each datastructure

 > ### Data Structures
 >
 > > #### Stack